 12. Why does road reconstruction increase the need for snow removal?

-When a road is reconstructed to meet current road design criteria and code requirements, typical improvements include increasing lane widths, adding turn lanes, and adding non-motorized facilities such as sidewalks and bike lanes.
-These improvements reduce the right-of-way available for roadside snow storage.
-These improvements also increase the paved area from which snow must be hauled.
+When a road is reconstructed to meet current road design criteria and code requirements, improvements typically include additional non-motorized facilities such as sidewalks and bike lanes, which reduce the right-of-way available for roadside snow storage.